keboola/component-quickbooks-online-fhs/README.md

 This means that if the user encounters the error message "Failed to refresh access token, please re-authorize credentials: {"error":"invalid_grant"}", the only way to restore the configuration's functionality is to repeat the oAuth process.

+1. The user completes the oAuth process.

+2. During the first run of the component, the tokens obtained from oAuth are used for authentication.

+    - If the component's first run occurs within 24 hours of the oAuth process, the refresh token remains the same.

+    - If the component's first run occurs after 24 hours of the oAuth process, a new refresh token is obtained from the QuickBooks API.

+    In both cases, both the refresh and access tokens are stored in the state file, along with a timestamp of the component run time.

+3. During subsequent component runs, the component checks if there is data present in the state file.
+If data is found, it compares the timestamp from oAuth with the timestamp from the state file.
+It will use the tokens with the freshest timestamp.
+Once the component finishes, the tokens are stored in the state file again, along with a new timestamp.

+By following these steps, the system ensures the proper handling of authorization for API requests.

 ### Company ID

 - To obtain Company ID: